freaad/scripts_and_more/docs/razer_ubuntu.md

     4.2.
 When switching to terminal (Ctrl+Alt+F1 etc) you may see annoying messages like ```PCIe Bus Error: severity=Corrected```.
     In this case, update your GRUB config (```/etc/default/grub```) according to this: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1521173
-    While you at editing GRUB, change resolution to native by uncommenting and changing this line:
+    While you at editing GRUB, change GRUB resolution to native by uncommenting and changing this line:
     ```
     GRUB_GFXMODE=1920x1080
     ```